amalter/claude-chatbot-plugin/README.md

 - How to structure a lightweight chat interface in a plugin
 - The use of prompt engineering in development
 - The capabilities and limitations of using AI-generated code as a baseline

-This plugin was primarily created as a learning exercise, using [Cursor](https://www.cursor.so/) and Claude to assist in development.

 📖 Read more about the process and what I learned on my [blog](https://www.amberalter.com/ai-driven-development-chat-bot/).